Paul Leathers: Lectures and workshops offered*

 This introductory course is designed for first time participants wishing to try their hand at creating Champlevé enamelled jewellery employing photoetched copper.
 Anything that can be photocopied can be etched and enamelled.
 A range of basic enamelling skills will be introduced as well as forming and fabrication techniques, metal texturing, and silver electroplating.
 Demonstrations, slide presentations, videos and handouts will assist the learning process.
 Using the minimum of hand tools students will have the chance to try out a range of techniques as well as complete a number of pieces.
 A two-day to five-day, hands-on workshop.

-* NB: We require a $100.00 non-refundable booking fee on all lectures and workshops, and will not a consider a lecture and/or workshop to be booked until this advance has been received.
-Re-booking a workshop will incur a further $100.00 non-refundable fee.
+* NB: We require a non-refundable $100.00 booking fee on all lectures and workshops, and a lecture and/or workshop will not be considered to be booked until this advance has been received.
 On successful completion of the project, the $100.00 deposit will be subtracted from the total fee.
+Re-booking a workshop will incur a further non-refundable $100.00 fee.